samuelreichor/query-api-craft-starter/README.md

 ## Further Resources

-- [Craft Query API](https://samuelreichor.at/libraries/craft-query-api): The Craft CMS Plugin that powers this great stuff.
+- [Craft Query API](https://samuelreichor.at/libraries/craft-query-api): Learn how to use the Craft Query API.
-- [Get Started with Nuxt SDK](https://samuelreichor.at/libraries/nuxt-craftcms): Connect this Backend with your Nuxt Frontend.
+- [React SDK](https://samuelreichor.at/libraries/query-api-react): Learn how to use the `@query-api/react` SDK.
-- [Get Started with Vue SDK](https://samuelreichor.at/libraries/vue-craftcms): Connect this Backend with your Vue Frontend.
+- [Next SDK](https://samuelreichor.at/libraries/query-api-next): Learn how to use the `@query-api/next` SDK.
-- [Get Started with React SDK](https://samuelreichor.at/libraries/query-api-react): Connect this Backend with your React Frontend.
+- [Nuxt SDK](https://samuelreichor.at/libraries/nuxt-craftcms): Learn how to use the `@query-api/nuxt` SDK.
-- [Get Started with Next SDK](https://samuelreichor.at/libraries/query-api-next): Connect this Backend with your Next Frontend.
+- [Vue SDK](https://samuelreichor.at/libraries/vue-craftcms): Learn how to use the `@query-api/vue` SDK.

 ## Support